hgonzale/sleep-manager/README.md

 # Sleep Manager

 Sleep Manager is a Flask app for managing sleep/wake cycles between two machines on the same LAN.
 A **waker** sends Wake-on-LAN packets, and a **sleeper** suspends itself on demand.
+Each machine should run exactly one role (waker *or* sleeper).
+Do not enable both services on the same machine.

 ## Requirements